AryaThool/healthcare-system/README.md

 # 🏥 Hospital Healthcare System
-A modern web-based application designed for managing hospital and healthcare operations such as patient registration, medical records, and staff information.
+A modern web-based application designed for managing hospital and healthcare operations such as patient registration, medical records.
 The platform focuses on usability, scalability, and security, enabling efficient administration of healthcare data.

 ## 🌐 Live Demo Link
 [Hospital Healthcare System](https://hospital-healthcare-system.vercel.app/)